-This Plan supports the Town working to bring back its street tree canopy through the implementation of a street tree program.
-The Town would like to add street trees along Oneida Street.
-To support the re-treeing of the Town, the Oneida County Street Tree list was developed.
+This Plan supports the Village working to bring back its urban street tree canopy through a street tree program.
+The Village would like to add street trees along Genesee Street and there are opportunities to increase coverage along Campion Road.
+To support re-treeing of the Village, as part of this Plan the Oneida County Street Tree list was developed.

 The Street Tree List considers size, disease and pest resistance, seed or fruit set, form, growth rate, and environmental tolerances; the list is in Section 11.
-The recommended trees on this list were selected because of key characteristics and will thrive in most soil and climate conditions throughout Zone 5 on the USDA Plant Hardiness Zone Map.
-Key characteristics include size, disease and pest resistance, seed or fruit set, form, growth rate, and environmental tolerances.
+The recommended trees on this list were selected because of key characteristics and will thrive in the majority of soil and climate conditions throughout Zone 5 on the USDA Plant Hardiness Zone Map.